soyart/depgraph/README.md

 - Topological sort order in layers

-  Discover dependencies in layers (nodes in earlier layer will not depend on any nodes that appear in later layer):
+  Discover dependencies in layers (nodes in earlier layer will not depend on any nodes that appear in subsequent layer):

   ```go
   func foo() {